 Leaseholders can take freeholders to court if they do not do what is required of them under the terms of the lease, such as carry out a repair.

-However, it is usually freeholders who bring action against leaseholders for breach.
-The court will normally order a compensation payment and demand that the breach is corrected.
+However, it is usually freeholders who bring legal action against leaseholders for breach.
+If the complaint is found to be justified, then the court will normally order a compensation payment and demand that the breach is corrected.
 It is also likely that the losing party will have to pay the winning party’s costs.
 But other outcomes are possible – such as forfeiture of the lease.

 5. Lease extensions